mdn/stumptown-content/content/html/guides/Applying_color.md

 ![Triad color scheme selected](https://mdn.mozillademos.org/files/15457/paletton4.png)

-That greyish blue in the top-right looks pretty good.
+That grayish blue in the top-right looks pretty good.
 Clicking on it, we find that it's `#556E8D`.
 That would be used as the accent color, to be used sparingly to make things stand out, such as in headlines or in the highlighting of tabs or other indicators on the site:

 ![Triad color scheme selected](https://mdn.mozillademos.org/files/15459/paletton-color-detail.png)